 - We encourage pets to be primarily kept indoors.
 Many animals prefer to be outside for extended periods.
 Adoption decisions will be made based on each animal’s behavior, breed, and any other extenuating circumstances.
-Cats may be kept inside or outside.
 (Note: Declawed cats and cats residing in cities that have “no outside cat” ordinances are exceptions; these cats must be kept inside).

 - Adopters must present valid identification (driver’s license, major credit card, passport, or current utility bill).